javelit/docs/content/develop/concepts/app-design/multithreading.md

 ### Option 2: Expose `ScriptRunContext` to the thread

-If you want to call Jeamlit commands from within your custom threads, you must attach the correct `ScriptRunContext` to the thread.
+If you want to call Javelit commands from within your custom threads, you must attach the correct `ScriptRunContext` to the thread.

 <Warning>

-- This is not officially supported and may change in a future version of Jeamlit.
+- This is not officially supported and may change in a future version of Javelit.
-- This may not work with all Jeamlit commands.
+- This may not work with all Javelit commands.
 - Ensure custom threads do not outlive the script thread owning the `ScriptRunContext`.
 Leaking of `ScriptRunContext` may cause security vulnerabilities, fatal errors, or unexpected behavior.

 </Warning>